 You will find Developer Options on the main settings page or categorized under System, depending on your device.
 Once you scroll down to the Debugging category, you’ll need to enable USB Debugging.
 A popup will inform you about what you’re doing and ask for a confirmation.
 After this part, we can head on to the PC.

-How to authorize ADB for your PC
+How to authorize ADB commands for Android on Windows

 Before going on with the procedure, you need to make sure that ADB Drivers are installed.
 Depending on how you installed the drivers, the method to access the console could also change.
 If you need more information about setting up ADB drivers, check out these quick tutorials:

 Once you’re ready you should launch the ADB console.
 This may come included with the driver setup and it’s basically a Command Prompt window.
 Make sure your device is connected via USB cable and the display is unlocked.
 Then, we’ll run a test command just to trigger the authorization request.
 What it does is simply scanning the USB ports to find devices with ADB enabled and provide their ID.
 Here is what you need to type: